 Difference between Kinetic Energy and Potential Energy

-The key difference between kinetic energy and potential energy is that kinetic energy depends on the motion of the object while potential energy depends on the height of the object.
+The key difference between kinetic and potential energy is that kinetic energy depends on the motion of an object, while potential energy depends on its position or stored state.

 What is Kinetic Energy?